New details emerge about Texas outlet mall shooter as investigators continue to probe for motive - Local News 8

 As part of his work, Garcia received Level II and Level III security training.
 The former covers security laws in Texas; the latter, which is required for all commissioned security officers and personal protection officers in Texas, includes firearm training and the demonstration of firearm proficiency, according to Jonah Nathan, vice president of Ranger Guard, a security guard service in Texas not affiliated with Garcia’s employers.

-Garcia also completed a separate firearms proficiency training course in 2018 which requires 6 hours of continuing education, according to the database.
+Garcia completed a separate firearms proficiency training course in 2018 which requires six hours of continuing education, according to the database.

 Private security guards in Texas undergo background checks and are disqualified if they have committed certain crimes such as assault, burglary or sexual offenses, among others, according to the Texas Department of Public Safety website and state codes.